liborty/liborty/README.md

 - 👋 Hi, I’m @liborty, an 'old timer' programmer living in 🇦🇺
 - 👀 I’m interested in Maths, Encryption, Trading Apps, Data Analysis, E-democracy, ...
+- :book: Here are some of my [blogs](https:oldmill.cz)
-- ⌛ Some of these interests are embodied in seven repositories here, written variously in: Rust, Javascript, Bash and C.
+- ⌛ Some of my interests are reflected in the repositories here, written variously in: Rust, Javascript, Bash and C.
-- 💞️ Additionally, I am the author, developer and maintainer of the following Rust crates, also available on crates.io and lib.rs:
+- 💞️ Additionally, I am the author, developer and maintainer of the following Rust crates, also available on [crates.io](https://crates.io) and [lib.rs](https://lib.rs):
   * https://crates.io/crates/rstats
   * https://crates.io/crates/indxvec
   * https://crates.io/crates/sets